Search

 How they’re taxed

 • CD interest is taxed annually, which slows the growth of compound interest.
-However, it's worth noting that CDs held within an individual retirement account (also called a CD IRA), also can grow tax-deferred.
+However, it's worth noting that CDs held within an individual retirement account (also called a CD IRA), may also grow tax-deferred.

 Early withdrawals & surrenders